-This will help your case — though we can’t guarantee definite results.
+This will help your case, though we can’t guarantee definite results.
 But it’s totally worth a try.
-Bring a photocopy or a digital scan of an acceptable form of ID and show this to the TSA officer (if it’s a digital scan, keep it somewhere secure, like a private Dropbox account).
+Bring a photocopy or a digital scan of an acceptable form of ID and show this to the TSA officer (if it’s a digital scan, keep it somewhere secure, like a private Dropbox or other cloud-based account).

 What forms of ID does TSA accept?

 OK, so you lost your driver’s license.
 But TSA accepts a bunch of other forms of ID for domestic travel.
 So, if you have any of the below with you at the airport, you don’t have to sweat it at all.

 Flying without an ID?
 Here are some alternative documents to try: